hyosung11/junior-to-senior-software-engineer/README.md

 ### Redux
 - Good for managing large state.
 - Useful for sharing data between containers.
-- Predictable state management using the three principles
+- Predictable state management using the three principles:

 #### The Three Principles of State Management
 1. Single source of truth: one big object to take care of state